marselsha/ExportStravaData/README.md

 # ExportStravaData
-Use Python to connect to Strava API and retrieve data on my tracked runs.
-This data is then exported to Google Sheets and visualized in Tableau Public.
+This code does the following:
+1. Connect to Strava API using StravaLib to export Activity and Activity Best Effort data
+2. Load the data into Google Sheets

+After the data is loaded into Google Sheets, I visualize and analyze it using Tableau.
+The resulting workbook is published on [my Tableau Public profile]([url](https://public.tableau.com/app/profile/marsel.shamgunov)).

 # Helpful resources used to write this code:
 https://stravalib.readthedocs.io/en/latest/get-started/activities.html